Skip to main content

 • Liability insurance helps pay for injuries or property damage you cause to others when you’re at fault.

-• Collision coverage helps pay to repair or replace your vehicle after an accident, regardless of who caused it.
+• Collision coverage helps pay to repair or replace your vehicle after a car accident, regardless of who caused it.

 If your vehicle is financed or leased, lenders typically require you to carry full coverage until the loan or lease is paid off to protect their financial interest.